RWTH-EBC/X-HD/HSM-Design/README.md

 There are two different GUIs implemented.
 One is a local GUI generated with PyQt5, the other is a WebApp created with Dash.
 To run these, change to the directory where `GUI_NormativeDesign.py` and `app.py` are located.
 To start the local GUI run `python GUI_NormativeDesign.py`.
 For the WebApp run `python app.py` and press the link in the output.

 Currently, the final design is printed to command line.
-This repository is still in developement, so minor bugs may occur.
+Since this repository is still in development, minor bugs may occur.
+If errors occur, please consider restarting the app.